UnrealContainers/unrealcontainers.github.io/_collections/_docs/obtaining-images/write-your-own.md

   - `glu32.dll`
   - `vulkan-1.dll`

+- If you need to run automation tests for projects that use the Chromium Embedded Framework (CEF) by way of the [Web Browser Widget](https://docs.unrealengine.com/en-US/Engine/UMG/UserGuide/WidgetTypeReference/WebBrowser/index.html) then you'll need additional DLL files on top of those listed above [^5]:

+  - `BluetoothApis.dll`
+  - `bthprops.cpl`
+  - `dxva2.dll`
+  - `mf.dll`
+  - `mfplat.dll`
+  - `mfreadwrite.dll`

 - Creating an Installed Build of the Engine requires the [PDBCopy](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/pdbcopy) tool for stripping symbols from debug symbol files.
-As per the article referenced in the previous list item [^1], the PDBCopy executable can be obtained via the [windbg Chocolatey package](https://chocolatey.org/packages/windbg) and must be copied to the location where the Unreal Engine expects to find it, which varies based on Engine version and Visual Studio version.
+As per the article referenced in the list item discussing required DLL files [^1], the PDBCopy executable can be obtained via the [windbg Chocolatey package](https://chocolatey.org/packages/windbg) and must be copied to the location where the Unreal Engine expects to find it, which varies based on Engine version and Visual Studio version.

 - If an application running inside a Windows container attempts to use the Windows API to spawn a standard system UI component such as a message box or dialog box, the process will hang indefinitely.
 This issue is particularly relevant to the UnrealVersionSelector tool, which is invoked by `Setup.bat` to register the Engine installation and configure Windows Explorer shell integration.
 This invocation must be disabled in order to prevent the script from hanging indefinitely.